orenvadi/chinai-journal/README.md

 ## TODO

--[x] Finish MVP
+- [x] Finish MVP

--[] Connect to ebilim through web scraping
+- [ ] Connect to ebilim through web scraping

--[] Reset password
+- [ ] Reset password

--[x] Get user data
+- [x] Get user data

--[] Refresh token
+- [ ] Refresh token

--[] Write more functional migrator
+- [ ] Write more functional migrator

--[] Refactor code, cause there're a lot of boilerplate code repetition, especially in domain/models and internal/storage
+- [ ] Refactor code, cause there are a lot of boilerplate code repetition, especially in domain/models and internal/storage